SIS Card

-The SIS Card (SIS = Système Information Sociale, English: Social Information System) in Belgium was a chip card system.
+The SIS Card (SIS = Sociaal InformatieSysteem / Système Information Social, English: Social Information System) in Belgium was a chip card system.
 The cards were credit card size and were used to justify the rights of the owner (or their legal guardian, for minors) to access a social security system when spending on medicine.

 The card was first issued in 1998 for all people living in Belgium.

-Since October 1, 1998 it was compulsory for every Belgian citizen to possess a SIS card.
-In August 2011, it was announced the cards will stop being issued soon.
-Starting on January 1, 2012, citizens wishing to do so, (and with their medic's pharmacist's agreement) could show their ID card instead of SIS.
+From 1 October 1998 it was compulsory for every Belgian citizen to possess a SIS card.

+In August 2011, it was announced the cards would soon stop being issued.

+Starting on 1 January 2012, citizens wishing to do so, (and with their medic's pharmacist's agreement) could show their ID card instead of SIS.
 However, a medic or pharmacist could not refuse a SIS card and could refuse to accept an ID card.

-Starting on January 1, 2014, SIS cards are no longer compulsory for Belgian citizens, no longer issued, and health workers are allowed to refuse them.
-Boxes where citizens could throw their SIS cards in order to trash them where then created.
-On January 1, 2017, all cards then active will expire and they cannot be any longer accepted.
+Starting on 1 January 2014, SIS cards were no longer compulsory for Belgian citizens, no longer issued, and health workers were allowed to refuse them.
+Boxes into which citizens could dispose of their SIS cards were provided.

+On 1 January 2017, all cards then active expired and they cannot be any longer accepted.
 The card was replaced by isi+ Card.